AdobeDocs/workfront.en/help/reports-and-dashboards/reports/custom-view-filter-grouping-samples/report-budgeted-hour.md

    This rounds the number of Budgeted Hours to a number of decimals that you specify.

-   For information about how to round a number in `Workfront`, see the article [Calculated data expressions](../../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md).
+   For information about how to round a number in Workfront, see the article [Calculated data expressions](../../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md).

 1. (Optional) Click `Add Column` to add additional columns.
 1. (Optional) To make the report easier to read, we recommend that you add a grouping to it.
 We suggest the following grouping: